chapel-lang/chapel-blog/content/posts/transformer-part1/index.md

 }
 ```

 After benchmarking on a small array, the first method was the slowest, followed by the second, while the third was the fastest.
 The other methods produced similar compiler-generated code and performed comparably to the first, with the fourth method creating a Chapel task when invoked, introducing additional overhead.
 Therefore, we will focus on comparing only the first three methods.
-After completing this project, I reported my findings on [Chapel's GitHub Issue](https://github.com/chapel-lang/chapel/issues/27958), where the discussion clearly revealed the causes of the observed performance differences.
+After completing this project, I reported my findings on a [GitHub Issue](https://github.com/chapel-lang/chapel/issues/27958), where the discussion clearly revealed the causes of the observed performance differences.

 In short, the primary cause was the overhead of passing arguments.
 The first method forces the creation of an array view, introducing significant overhead compared to the others.
 Similarly, the second method needs to pass domain data, while the third requires almost nothing.
 These overheads are noticeable when the function operates on small arrays.
 Nevertheless, for large arrays, the overhead becomes negligible, resulting in similar performance.
 It is also worth noting that passing a range instead of a domain yields performance comparable to the third method, since the overhead of passing a range is minimal compared to that of a domain.